smileybunny/pyvarmilo/README.md

 4. Open `windows\hidapi.sln` and build
 5. Copy the `windows\Debug\hdiapi.dll` to `C:\Program Files (x86)\VarmiloKeyboard\`
 6. Open `Varmilo-Keyboard.exe`, then click on "KEY" -> check "GAMING MODE".
-7. Click on a key and map it to something else, click on the "tick" to confirm.
+7. Click on a key and map it to something else, click on the "√" to confirm.
 Now the software should send data to your keyboard using `hidapi.dll`.
 8. Then restore the default by clicking the "refresh" button right next to the "tick" and then click tick.
-The software does not work well, but it does not matter.
+The software does not work well, but it does not matter because what we want is the data it sends.
 9. Quit the software by clicking on the top right corner button
 10. Open `testlog.txt` and find the feature report data and key mapping data the software sends